Rembrandt: Insolvency

-The sale list with 363 items gives a good insight into Rembrandt's collections, which, apart from Old Master paintings and drawings, included statues and busts of the Roman emperors and Greek philosophers, twenty books (a bible), two globes, bonnets, armor (helmets, bows and arrows), chinaware, among many objects from Asia, a collections of natural history (two lion skins, a bird-of-paradise), corals and minerals.
-The prices realized in the sale were disappointing.
-In February 1658 Rembrandt' house was sold at a (foreclosure) auction and the family quickly moved to more modest accommodation at Rozengracht; Hendrickje complained at the authorities as she left an oak cupboard.
-Early December 1660 the sale of the house was closed but the money went straight to Titus' guardian.
+The sale list comprising 363 items offers insight into Rembrandt's diverse collections, which encompassed Old Master paintings, drawings, busts of Roman emperors, statues of Greek philosophers, books (a bible), two globes, bonnets, armor, and various objects from Asia (porcelain), as well as a collections of natural history specimens (two lion skins, a bird-of-paradise, corals and minerals).
+Unfortunately, the prices realized in the sale were disappointing.

+By February 1658, Rembrandt' house was sold at a foreclosure auction, and the family moved to more modest lodgings at Rozengracht.
+In 1660, he finished Ahasuerus and Haman at the feast of Esther which he sold to Jan J. Hinlopen.
+Early December 1660, the sale of the house was finalized but the proceeds went directly to Titus' guardian.